Bhaskers-Blu-Org2/MCW-Optimized-architecture/Whiteboard design session/WDS student guide - Optimized architecture.md

 shares a bi-directional arrow with Message Queue (Storage Queue or Service Bus Queue.)
-The Message Queue points to Web Job Instances with AutoScale, which completes the circle by pointing back to Web API Instances.](images/Whiteboarddesignsessionstudentguide-Optimizedarchitectureimages/media/image5.png "3-tier Azure Web App architecture with message queue")
+The Message Queue points to Web Job Instances with AutoScale, which completes the circle by pointing back to Web API Instances.](images/Whiteboarddesignsessionstudentguide-Optimizedarchitectureimages/media/image5.png)

 ## Step 2: Design a proof of concept solution

 **Outcome**

 Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

 Timeframe: 60 minutes

 **Business needs**

-Directions: With all participants at your table, answer the following questions, and list the answers on a flip chart.
+Directions:  With all participants at your table, answer the following questions and list the answers on a flip chart:

 1. Who should you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?

 2. What customer business needs do you need to address with your solution?

 **Design**

-Directions: With all participants at your table, respond to the following questions on a flip chart.
+Directions: With all participants at your table, respond to the following questions on a flip chart:

 **Two-phase solution**